bookofproofs/FParsecErrRecStudy/README.md

 ```

 is a helper parser that skips any characters until the `innerSeparator` parser succeeds without consuming any input, unless, at the same position, an `outerSeparator` occurs.
 In our case, we want to skip the sequence of choices 'a'|'b'|'c' until either the next `comma` parser occurs (without consuming the input `','`), or we finally reach the ending `rightBrace` in the input.
+Of course, it only covers some

 Then, we need an `emitDiagnostics` function from the module `ErrRecovery`.
 ```